 DAVID SCHAPER: I'm David Schaper in the Wisconsin state capitol, where round- the-clock protests against legislation that would take away nearly all collective bargaining rights from most public employees in the state not only continue but are getting louder.
 The so-called budget repair bill that has drawn the nation's attention to Madison is now being debated in the Wisconsin Legislature's lower chamber, the state assembly.

-Here's Madison Democrat Mark Pocan.
+SCHAPER: Here's Madison Democrat Mark Pocan.

-State Representative MARK POCAN (Democrat, Wisconsin): This is a Trojan horse of bad conservative ideas put into a bill.
+MARK POCAN: This is a Trojan horse of bad conservative ideas put into a bill.

-And as loud and as huge as these protests have been, GOP Assembly Speaker Jeff Fitzgerald says Wisconsinites want them to pass this bill.
+SCHAPER: And as loud and as huge as these protests have been, GOP Assembly Speaker Jeff Fitzgerald says Wisconsinites want them to pass this bill.

-David Schaper, NPR News, Madison.
+SCHAPER: David Schaper, NPR News, Madison.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.